As a decrepit father takes delight

 Look what is best, that best I wish in thee:

 This wish I have; then ten times happy me!

-Sonnet 37: Translation to modern English
+Sonnet 37 in modern English

 In the same way as a decrepit father delights in watching his energetic child’s youthful activities, I, who have been crippled by the spitefulness of fortune, take comfort in your qualities and fidelity.
-Because, whether beauty, rank, wealth or intelligence, or any of those, or all of them, or any additional qualities, are your crowning glories, I’m attaching my love to them.
+Because, whether beauty, rank, wealth, or intelligence, or any of those, or all of them, or any additional qualities, are your crowning glories, I’m attaching my love to them.
 By doing that I’m not lame, poor nor despised, as long as this illusion has enough substance to allow your good luck to satisfy me and let me live off some of your glory.
 Whatever you consider the best that’s what I wish for you.
 In having this wish I’m ten times lucky.